miao-ju/miao-ju.github.io/docs/experience.md

 <h2 class="nopad">Tencent</h1>
 <h4 class="nopad">Tehcnical Product Manager Intern</h4>

-I spent the summer working as an intern...
+I spent the summer working as an intern at Tecent on game Wild Rift.
+The Champion Highlight I was involved feature will record users' amazing moments in a battle.
+Computer Vision plus game log empoweres this feature which boosts sharing of game videos.

 <h2 class="nopad">ByteDance</h1>